 Pike's Pit Bar-B-Que

-The food tour continued with a BBQ pulled pork and coleslaw sample from Pike's Pit Bar-B-Que.
-Our farmers market food tour was winding down; however, we still had a few stops.
+The food tour continued with a sample of BBQ pulled pork and coleslaw from Pike's Pit Bar-B-Que.
+Our farmers market food tour was winding down; however, we still had a few stops to make.

 Related: Austin's Top BBQ